A Diffusion MRI model for axonal damage quantification based on axial diffusivity reduction in axons: a Monte Carlo simulation study: Abstract

 \section{Abstract}

 Axonal damage is the primary pathological correlate of long-term impairment in multiple sclerosis (MS).
-Our previous work using our method - diffusion basis spectrum imaging (DBSI) - demonstrated a strong, quantitative relationship between axial diffusivity and axonal damage.
-In the present work, we develop a variation and extension of DBSI which can be used to quantify the fraction of diseased and healthy axons in MS. In this method, we model the MRI signal with the axial diffusion (AD) spectrum for each fiber orientation, not just the mean axial diffusivity as is the case of basic DBSI.
-We use two component restricted anisotropic diffusion spectrum (RADS) to model the anisotropic component of the diffusion-weighted MRI signal.
-Diffusion coefficients and signal fractions are computed for the optimal model with the lowest Bayesian information criterion (BIC) score.
-This gives us the fractions of diseased and healthy axons based on the axial diffusivities of the diseased and healthy axons.
+Previous work has demonstrated a strong, quantitative relationship between decrease in axial diffusivity and axonal damage.
+In the present work, we develop an extension of diffusion basis spectrum imaging (DBSI) which can be used to quantify the fraction of diseased and healthy axons based on reduction in axial diffusivity in axons.
+In this novel method, we model the MRI signal with the axial diffusion (AD) spectrum for each fiber orientation and use two component restricted anisotropic diffusion spectrum (RADS) to model the anisotropic component of the diffusion-weighted MRI signal.
+Bayesian information criterion (BIC) and model-fitting residuals are calculated to quantify model complexity and goodness of fit.
+Diffusion coefficients and signal fractions are computed for the optimal model with the lowest BIC score.
+This gives us the fractions of diseased and healthy axons.
 We test our method using Monte-Carlo (MC) simulations with the MC simulation package developed as part of this work.
+The simulation geometry for the voxel includes uniformly spaced cylinders to model axons, and uniformly spaced spheres to model extra-axonal cells.
 First we test and validate our MC simulations for the basic RADS model.
-It accurately recovers the fiber and cell fractions simulated as well as the simulated diffusivities.
-For testing and validating RADS to quantify axonal loss, we simulate different fractions of diseased and healthy axons.
-Our method produces highly accurate quantification of diseased and healthy axons with Pearson's correlation (predicted vs true proportion) of $ r = 0.99 $ (p-value = 0.001); the one Sample t-test for proportion error gives the mean error of 2\% (p-value = 0.034).
-Furthermore, the method finds the axial diffusivities of the diseased and healthy axons very accurately with mean error of 4\% (p-value = 0.001).
-RADS modeling of the diffusion-weighted MRI signal has the potential to be used for Axonal Health quantification in Multiple Sclerosis.
+It accurately recovers the fiber and cell fractions simulated, as well as the simulated diffusivities.
+For testing and validating RADS to quantify axonal damage, we simulate different fractions of diseased and healthy axons.
+Our method produces highly accurate quantification of diseased and healthy axons with Pearson's correlation (predicted vs true proportion) of $ r = 0.98 $ (p-value = 0.001); the one Sample t-test for proportion error gives the mean error of 2\% (p-value = 0.034).
+Furthermore, the method recovers the axial diffusivities of the diseased and healthy axons very accurately with mean error of 4\% (p-value = 0.001).